lunarcast/lunarbox/README.md

 2. Usage:

 Copy the following files into your project directory.

 ./index.html
 ./index.js

 If you're in an established project and you have an existing entry point, you may need to merge your existing code into these files, maintaining the import statement and script tag.

+now run:

+    ./purehmr

 Happy Hacking!